 Artist, Maker Stephanie Buttle uses diverse approaches within her practice influenced by her former professional experiences within dance, performance and lens-based mediums.
 The material qualities of clay and the contrasting processes available within ceramics, act to express the artist’s fascination with the politics of intimacy and the discovering and presenting of an experience that often includes a performative element and a personal physical component.

-Prior to attending Central Saint Martins she danced with the National Ballet of Portugal from 1986 -88 and appeared in Pop videos, for the Pet Shop Boys and Mike and the Mechanics.
+Prior to attending Central Saint Martins she danced with the National Ballet of Portugal and appeared in Pop videos, for the Pet Shop Boys and Mike and the Mechanics.
 Acting credits include supporting actress to Juliette Binoche and William Hurt in the feature film 'Couch in New York' Director Chantal Akerman.
 She has directed short films, including, Throwing my weight around, 2015, Wet Man, 2004 and Fourth Wall, 2004 and a number of commercials and Pop videos.
 As well as her ceramics and performance work, Stephanie currently tutors in Ceramics at Morley College, London and for the outreach dept at Central Saint Martins.

 Stephanie lives and works in London.